8 Best .357 Revolver for Any Wheelgun Fanatic

 SAAMI Max Pressure35,000 PSI

-A Hornady XTP 158 grain 357 Magnum flies at 1,250 feet per second from a four-inch barrel.
-This round generates 548-foot pounds of energy on target.
-The heaviest 9mm, a 147-grain cartridge, moves at 940 feet per second and hits with 310 foot-pounds of energy.
-The 357 Magnum is a potent performer.
+A Hornady XTP 158 grain .357 Magnum flies at 1,250 feet per second from a four-inch barrel, generating 548-foot pounds of energy.
+In comparison, the heaviest 9mm, a 147-grain cartridge, moves at 940 feet per second and hits with 310 foot-pounds of energy.
+The .357 Magnum is a potent performer with a longer effective range than most combat pistol cartridges, having about half the drop of a 9mm from 50 to 75 yards, making it suitable for tasks like hunting.

 Editor’s Choice of the Best 357 Magnum Revolvers